reaganprice2004/Mountains-vs-Beaches-Vacation-Preference-Model/README.md

 | F1 Score        | Balanced          | Balanced  |
 | Confusion Matrix | Some false positives | Fewer errors overall |
 ## 🔑 Key Learnings and Reflections
-- Logistic Regression is interpretable and fast but struggles with complex patterns.
+- Logistic Regression is interpretable and fast, but struggles with complex patterns.
 - ANN captures non-linear relationships more effectively.
 - Resampling was essential to overcoming class imbalance.
 - Regularization and loss visualization provided key insights into model behavior.